glennmatlin/FIFE_manuscript/wopr/main.typ

 #let num_papers = "TBD"

 #abstract[
-Large language models (LLMs) are increasingly used to play, adjudicate, and analyze language‑based, open‑ended wargames in defense, policy, and organizational settings.
-These exercises privilege argumentation, negotiation, and qualitative judgment, which traditional game‑AI and rigid simulations underserve.
-We present a discussion‑oriented synthesis of recent work on LLM‑enabled wargaming across seminar and matrix formats and digital multi‑turn variants.
-We characterize common roles (player, adjudicator, scenario generation, analyst), typical prompting and facilitation patterns, and how studies report outcomes.

-We introduce a simple categorical framing along two axes—Analytical vs Creative for the player and for the adjudicator—and use it to situate representative games and design choices.
-Our synthesis surfaces practical guidance: make roles and procedures explicit; log prompts, seeds, and artifacts; favor lightweight rubrics over proxy language metrics; and report variability across runs.
-We also outline safety‑minded interpretation and pre‑deployment checks suitable for decision‑support use.
+Language models (LMs) are increasingly used to play, adjudicate, and analyze language‑based, open‑ended wargames in defense, government, and financial settings to provide insights for real-world decision-making.
+This new generation of _Artificial Intelligence (AI) wargame_ relies more on *creative* problem-solving and qualitative judgment over *analytical* rigor and precision.
+However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
+We present a discussion‑oriented literature review of #num_papers recent works which include AI wargames.
+We present a novel ontology for researchers to understand  Analytical vs Creative wargaming, for both the Player and Adjudicator roles.
+We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (needs work)

-Taken together, the paper consolidates patterns, clarifies terminology, and highlights under‑served open‑ended settings.
-It aims to improve comparability and reproducibility without flattening the human strengths of facilitated play, and to accelerate responsible experimentation with LLMs in wargaming and adjacent, language‑centric simulations.
+This paper provides a conslidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
+Our  responsible experimentation with LLMs in wargaming and adjacent, language‑centric simulations.
 ]

+_"[War is a] strange game.\
+The only winning move is not to play.\
+How about a nice game of chess?"\
+-- WOPR (War Operation Plan Response) a.k.a.
+"Joshua"_

 = Introduction

-Artificial intelligence has accelerated rapidly in research and application.
-Large language models (LLMs) are increasingly treated as a general‑purpose technology, providing a natural‑ language interface to reasoning, planning, and analysis.
-Wargaming—used to explore decisions under uncertainty in security and policy contexts—has begun to adopt LLMs as participants, adjudicators, and analysis aids.
+Applications of Artificial Intelligence (AI) for real-world decision-making has accelerated due to the due to research and engineering behind Language Models (LMs).
+LMs are increasingly treated as a general‑purpose technology, providing a natural‑ language interface for help with analysis, reasoning, and planning.
+Wargames are used by Subject Matter Experts (SMEs) to draw information about the potential outcome of decisions made in security and policy contexts.
+Wargame SMEs have begun to explore how they can use AI agents which are enabled by LMs to act as players, adjudicators, scenario generators, and analysis aids.
 There is growing interest in language‑based and open‑ended wargames that emphasize qualitative, argument‑centric play and multi‑party dynamics.
 Traditional computational approaches often struggle to capture narrative depth, while purely human exercises are